VPN.ac Review 2024: Is It Worth the Price?

 Can I watch Netflix with VPN.ac?

 Yes, VPN.ac works with Netflix without any issues.
-A few drawbacks keep VPN.ac from being one of the best VPNs for Netflix, though — its server network is pretty small so users in many countries won’t be able to connect to a VPN in their own country.
+It’s not one of the best VPNs for Netflix, though — its server network is pretty small so there aren’t many Netflix libraries available.

 My favorite VPN for Netflix is ExpressVPN — it has servers in 105 countries, works with 10+ Netflix libraries, and also works with 100+ other streaming sites, and provides very fast speeds.